FlamingTempura/zam/README.md

 #### `zam.root`

-The root object is provided to all components and can be used to provide methods and data which should be available to all components.
+The root object is provided to all views and can be used to provide methods and data which should be available to all views.

 ```html
 {{ food }}, {{ drink }}, {{ sweet }} <!-- chips, beer, cake -->